-Enable data roaming on your phone
+- Enable data roaming on your phone

 - Set up PINs for your phone and SIM.
-If they’re stolen, this limits what a thief can do
+If they’re stolen, this will restrict access to your device

 Make a note of our Lost and Stolen 24-hour helpline +44 7836 191 191 – free from any Vodafone phone even when you’re abroad (international call charges apply from any other mobile or landline).
 And if your device is lost or stolen, you can then let us know immediately.

 In most countries, you'll get a welcome text from us as soon as you arrive and switch on your phone.